 African Caribbean International Festival of Life

-LOCATION Union Park, Chicago DATES 6-8 July
+Union Park, Chicago / July each year

 Southport Art & Music Fest

-Hosted by the Southport Neighbor’s Association, this festival benefits important local causes by showcasing the work of more than 75 local artists, photographers and abstract painters whose work spans a variety of mediums, including oil, acrylic, watercolour, jewellery, sculpture, glass and mixed media.
+Hosted by the Southport Neighbor’s Association, this Chicago festival benefits important local causes by showcasing the work of more than 75 local artists, photographers and abstract painters whose work spans a variety of mediums, including oil, acrylic, watercolour, jewellery, sculpture, glass and mixed media.
 In addition to supporting the arts and viewing incredible artwork that’s available for purchase, guests also have the chance to meet and engage with the artists themselves through live art demonstrations.

-LOCATION Grant Park, Chicago DATES 2-5 August
+Grant Park, Chicago / August each year

 Chicago Jazz Festival

-Now in its 40th year, Chicago’s annual Jazz Festival has grown into something of Labor Day tradition over the past four decades – and for good reason.
-The action-packed, lakeside event in Chicago’s beautiful Millennium Park showcases free live performances by some of the best and most talented names from the world of Jazz, including several jazz legends and lesser known contemporary voices too.
+Now in its 40th year, Chicago’s annual Jazz Festival has grown into something of a Labor Day tradition over the past four decades – and for good reason.
+The action-packed, lakeside event in the city’s beautiful Millennium Park showcases free live performances by some of the best and most talented names from the world of Jazz, including several jazz legends and lesser known contemporary voices too.
 As well as the outdoor sets, some performances also take place inside the nearby Chicago Cultural Center.

 Alton Jazz and Wine Festival